 Is 500 words enough for a Common App essay?

-Technically, yes, but it may not allow enough depth.
-When applying to selective institutions like the Ivy League and Top 20, students should use as much of the 650-word space as possible to deliver a strong personal statement.
+Technically yes, but it rarely allows enough depth.
+When applying to selective institutions like the Ivy League and Top 20, students should use as much of the available space as possible.

-A 500-word essay may have been acceptable in high school, but in the competitive admissions process, using the full range strengthens the application.
+A 500-word essay may have been acceptable for a high school assignment.
+In competitive admissions, using the full range strengthens the application and closes the gap between classroom writing and admissions standards.

-To illustrate how essay length shapes impact, consider this short excerpt from a 650-word essay:
+To illustrate how length shapes impact, consider this short excerpt from a 650-word essay:

 “At 12, I rebuilt an old bicycle from scrap.
 What began as a project with my grandfather turned into a fascination with mechanics, teaching me patience and the joy of solving problems step by step.”

 This opening uses only 40 words but sets up a full story.
-By comparison, here’s a 500-word draft example that feels incomplete:
+By comparison, here is a 500-word draft example that feels incomplete:

 “When I joined the robotics club, I discovered I liked building things.
 It was fun and gave me friends, but sometimes it was difficult.”

-The second example lacks depth and specificity, showing why reaching closer to the maximum often makes a stronger impression.
+The second example lacks depth and specificity, showing why reaching closer to the maximum often makes a stronger impression on a reader working through hundreds of files.

-A structured process helps students maximize the allowed word count.
+A structured process helps students use the allotted space well.
 At CollegeCommit, we recommend a simple workflow:

 - Brainstorm: List experiences, challenges, or passions that shaped identity.